Fed up of doing all the housework yourself? So how do you get the rest of the family to help with the household chores?

 Now let’s compare that to the word job.
 I know some people don’t like job either, but when we compare the two, job sounds more important, more impressive.

-Little kids generally love helping mommy so call them, “Mommys Little Helper” and change the word chore to job.
-Job sounds far more important, helping mommy with her jobs gives off a much better vibe than helping mommy with her chores (groan!)
+You can of course, make up a title, make it fun.
+Little kids generally love helping mommy so call them, “Mommy’s Little Helper” or whatever lights them up.
+Helping mommy with her jobs gives off a much better vibe than helping mommy with her chores (groan!)

 You are the parent, you know your child the best.
 You know what they can and can’t do, what frustrates them and what they find easy.
 Some jobs progress naturally, maybe they start by folding table napkins and towels and progress onto T-shirts or helping in the kitchen by washing veg and eventually they can chop the veg too.

 And no it’s not mean or child labour.
 Children are learning all kinds of sills as they do Practical Life activities.
 Matching, folding, pouring, cutting, cleaning, caring for themselves and caring for others.

 It also gives them a sense of belonging and care of their environment.

 One thing to keep in mind is that they do need child sized equipment to do the job but these can be picked up cheaply at the dollar store/Daiso.
 More info about raising an independent child here and why the child’s environment is so important.

 By asking them to help on a regular basis (or rather, expecting them to) you can observe how they are doing and you will know when they are ready to tackle something a bit more challenging.

 Age appropriate lists are not going to help your child, YOU are the one that can help your child, it just takes the patience to watch as they work.